 The crossbite treatments that allow you to fix crossbite might require you to wear orthodontic devices.
 These might include:

 - Invisalign: Invisalign is a type of orthodontic treatment that is designed just for you and made from clear aligners to meet your needs.
-It is aesthetically preferred over braces y many patients.
+It is aesthetically preferred over braces by many patients.

-- Enlargers: Expanders are used to correct the spread of the teeth to make the bite even around the upper and lower jaw.
+- Expanders: Expanders, also called enlargers, are used to correct the spread of the teeth to make the bite even around the upper and lower jaw.
 It is used for moderate to advanced cases of malocclusions.

 - Jaw surgery: Jaw surgery is recommended for the most severe cases.
 It realigns the upper and bottom jaw, and the teeth in order to fix the misalignment from crossbite.